cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST assumes reliable message delivery between the Coordinator and participants in order for the protocol to complete.
 An attacker masquerading as another participant will result only in an invalid signature; see {{sec-considerations}}.
-However, in order to identify any participant which has misbehaved (resulting in the protocol aborting) to take actions such as excluding them from future signing operations, we assume that the network channel is additionally authenticated; confidentiality is not required.
+However, in order to identify misbehaving participants that contribute to produce an invalid signature, we assume that the network channel is additionally authenticated; confidentiality is not required.

 ## Round One - Commitment {#frost-round-one}